Residents asking city for help as garbage piles up in Regina's North Central neighbourhood | CBC News

 "I picked up the mattress and I threw it in the middle of the street and it was picked up the same day.
 But that's what we have to do in order to get it addressed," she said.

-Leah O'Malley, who has lived in the neighborhood for 14 years, said the homelessness crisis has also contributed to the problem.
+Leah O'Malley, who has lived in the neighbourhood for 14 years, said the homelessness crisis has also contributed to the problem.

 "When you have populations that are more unhoused or have higher poverty rates, you can have more issues with garbage," she said.
 "When you are experiencing a huge stress in your life, it's really hard to manage things like the garbage properly."